Volunteer

 It depends on the volunteer role you are interested in.
 Some people give an hour a week, other people do more.
 Some roles require a regular weekly commitment, others are as and when needed (e.g. helping at events).

 The majority of our volunteers are within our Sharing Time Service.
-We are proud to support almost 500 visits per week between volunteers and older people.
+We are proud to support approx 400 visits per week between volunteers and older people.
 This is only possible because of the dedication of volunteers and thier enthusiasm to help us to reduce loneliness and social isolation.
 Read more about this HERE: Sharing Time Volunteering

-- Friendship Club Volunteers in Peterborough & Cambridgeshire – offers volunteering opportunities taliored to the hours you can spare. tasks range form helping to set up and clear away, serving tea and coffee, chatting with members and helping with activites We aso have roles of Club leadership, treasurer, secretary abd cook.
+• Friendship Club Volunteers in Peterborough – We support a number of clubs who need volunteers to run the clubs.
+Tasks range from helping to set up and clear away, serving tea and coffee, chatting with members and helping with activites.
+In addition to club assistants, there are roles of club leadership, treasurer, secretary and cook.

-- Information and Advice volunteer - to provide admin support to the team.
+• Information and Advice volunteer - to provide admin support to the team, and/or attend local events with an information stand.

-- Telephone Contact volunteer – to ease social isolation by calling a client each week.
+• Telephone Befriending volunteer – to ease social isolation and loneliness by making a phone call each week to check on wellbeing and chat.

-- Community & Warden Service volunteer – to support the Scheme warden in spending quality time with clients and to carry out various tasks i.e shopping.
+• Community Warden Service volunteer – to support the scheme warden in spending quality time with service users and to carry out various tasks i.e shopping, reading post.

 Community Support Worker